West Coast Express: Rolling stock

 Each train consists of a General Motors/ EMD F59PHI diesel-electric locomotive and between four and ten Bombardier BiLevel passenger coaches.
-The West Coast Express also operates an MPI MP36PH-3C for backup.
+The West Coast Express also operates an MPI MP36PH-3C and EMD F59PH for backup.
 The total fleet of passenger coaches numbers 44.
 Each passenger carriage has a seating capacity of 144 people.
 Like many commuter railways, the West Coast Express uses push–pull operation; instead of moving the locomotive to the other end of the train, it is controlled remotely from a second cab in the last passenger carriage, allowing the train to run 'backwards'; this occurs during mornings, as during afternoons the locomotive is at the front of train.
-Passenger amenities include washrooms, a cappuccino bar, power outlets, wheelchair accessibility and space for bicycles.
+Passenger amenities include washrooms, power outlets, wheelchair accessibility and space for bicycles.

-The coaches and locomotives are maintained by Via Rail and, under the contract, operated by Bombardier Transportation over tracks which belong to the Canadian Pacific Railway.
-Bombardier began a contract to operate the trains for the next five years, commencing on 5 May 2014.
-After May 2014, Track time is negotiated between TransLink and the CPR, which balances the use by the West Coast Express with its mainstay freight operation.
+The coaches and locomotives are maintained by Via Rail and, under the contract, operated by Alstom Transport Canada (formerly Bombardier Transportation) over tracks which belong to the Canadian Pacific Railway.
+Bombardier began a contract to operate the trains for the next five years, commencing on May 5, 2014.
+After May 2014, track time is negotiated between TransLink and the Canadian Pacific Railway, which balances the use by the West Coast Express with its mainstay freight operation.